DBHi-BiC/snpEff/README.md

 snpEff with HGVS
 =================

+This codebase is branched off of official SnpEff version 3.1h (http://snpeff.sourceforge.net/).

 The snpEff make script assumes a specific Eclipsey directory structure.
 Let's not muck with that.

 ```